 Using this method, every Capital One Venture Mile is worth 1 cent.
 That means you can book a $500 flight using 50,000 Capital One miles.
 That may not be earth-shattering value, but it's easy as can be – and it goes far when you find a cheap flight.

 Here's a real-world example.
-Let's say you're a Thrifty Traveler Premium member and just received this alert for $158 flights from Minneapolis-ST. Paul (MSP) to Boston (BOS) this spring.
+Let's say you're a Thrifty Traveler Premium member and just received this alert for $426 flights from Boston (BOS) to Barcelona, Spain (BCN) next year.

-Just pay for that flight with your Capital One card, go to your account a few days later, and remove it from your statement for 15,800 Venture miles.
+Just pay for that flight with your Capital One card directly through the airline's website, then go to your account a few days later, and remove it from your statement for 42,600 Venture miles.
 That's all it takes: It really is that easy.

-This tailor-made for travelers who want a quick-and-easy way to use their miles.
-Don't want to deal with booking through third-party portals where or decode the mystifying world of how airlines set award rates when using their miles?
+This is tailor-made for travelers who want a quick-and-easy way to use their miles.
+Don't want to deal with booking through third-party travel portals or try decoding the mystifying world of how airlines set award rates when using their miles?
 This method is for you.

 There are a few advantages to covering travel charges with miles beyond convenience.
 For starters, it's one of the few ways to make a flight completely free, as your Venture Miles will cover the taxes and fees that traditional airline miles will not.
 And you'll still earn miles with the airline you're flying.